rfo909/CFT/doc/Doc.md

 Automation is done by creating functions, which call each other, as well as a set of global functions, and member functions inside objects.
-All values are objects, with functions inside.
+All values are objects, implemented in Java, and with member functions inside.

 A rich set of predefined objects exists, along with global functions to